tradingstrategy-ai/gmx-ccxt-freqtrade/docs/README.md

 New to this project?
 Start here:

 ### [Quick Start](QUICKSTART.md)
 Get up and running with the ADX strategy in 10 minutes.
-Covers building, downloading data, backtesting, and generating equity curves.
+Covers setup, downloading data, backtesting, and generating equity curves.

 **Start here if:** You want to see results quickly.

 ---

 ### [Getting Started](getting-started.md)
 Complete installation guide and your first backtest.
-Covers prerequisites, Docker setup, data download, and running backtests.
+Covers prerequisites, Python/uv setup, data download, and running backtests.

 **Start here if:** You're setting up for the first time.